 If your property search has led you to the perfect new house, but one with a north facing garden, you may be asking should you buy it.
 Is a house with north facing garden a compromise too far?

 So should you buy a house with a north facing garden?
-You should only buy a house with a north facing garden if you love the house and you’re happy that the back of the house will be in shade and cool.
-The sun doesn’t rise directly to the east and set exactly to the west and in the summer it will get high enough to clear the roof of your house.
+Only buy a house with a north facing garden if you love the house and you’re happy the back of the house and immediate garden will be in shade and cool.
+If the garden isn’t too short a large part of it will get sun in the summer as the sun will be high enough in the sky to clear the roof of the house.

 So do north facing gardens (or yard if you in the States or Canada) really get no sun?
 Let’s take a look at this in more detail.